rgyoung6/DBTCShinyTutorial/README.md

 To begin, ensure that the DBTCShiny package is installed in your instance of R and that you have loaded the package through the library('DBTCShiny') command (see the [DBTCShiny GitHub repository](https://github.com/rgyoung6/DBTCShiny/blob/main/README.md#installation)).

-Once all dependencies and the DBTCShiny package are installed and loaded run the program using the following command...
+Once all dependencies and the DBTCShiny package are installed and loaded, start the program using the following command...

 ```
 launchDBTCShiny()
 ```

-Once run a window will appear in your computers default web browser with the title screen for DBTCShiny (see below)
+Once initiated a window will appear in your computers default web browser with the title screen for DBTCShiny (see below)

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/44274e5b-f7d0-438c-8559-1f30e5a7f19a)